 Less than half of our respondents felt that mental health was prioritized at their company, and even fewer viewed their company leaders as advocates.

 Because companies are not doing enough to break down this stigma, many people don’t self-identify as having a diagnosable mental health condition, even though up to 80% of us will manage one in our lifetimes.
 Low levels of self-identification mean that many workers won’t seek treatment, and it might explain why disclosure rates in companies are low.
-Our research showed that while nearly 60% of respondents experienced symptoms in the past year — a number much higher than the oft-cited 20% of people who manage a condition in any given year — close to 60% also never talked about their conditions at work.
-When conversations about mental health did occur, less than half were described as positive

 However, advocates of mental health need to understand that a workplace is not a social welfare department.
 The competitive cut-throat business competition somehow affects company culture.
-As companies strive to keep their market share, if not hard pressed to get a bigger share of the pie, productivity and competitiveness will creep in to the work environment.
-Thus, it ‘may’ not be a mental wellness friendly environment.
+As companies strive to keep their market share, if not hard-pressed to get a bigger share of the pie, productivity and competitiveness will creep into the work environment.
+Thus, it may not be a mental wellness-friendly environment.

 In our attempt to promote mental health in the workplace, is it possible that we might be cuddling those who are not ‘culture fit’ for a company?
 Should we consider this as discrimination?
-In the modern workplace, should would be employees adjust to the company’s competitive standards, or the company, if they want to attract the talent they need, adjust to the demands of the labor market?
+In the modern workplace, should be employees adjust to the company’s competitive standards, or the company, if they want to attract the talent they need, adjust to the demands of the labor market?

 Tomorrow (Jan.
 22, 2020) is the anniversary of the signing of the IRR of the Mental Health Act of the Philippines.
-And the 6 months given to DOLE to come up with guidelines and evidence based programs to promote Mental Health in the Workplace is also past due.
+And the 6 months given to DOLE to come up with guidelines and evidence-based programs to promote Mental Health in the Workplace are also past due.
 I have not heard of any news about it except this one: DOLE unit puts finishing touches on referral system for mental health concerns in the workplace (if I missed the more recent news, please post the link in the comment section below).
 Once this guideline is out, we will experience the fun of operationalizing the intent of the law.